AlonBS/Ray_Tracer/README.md

 - BVH implementation to further accelerate rendering (Kay and Kajiya 1986)
 - Statistics about rendering
 - Soft shadows and area lights.
+- Full support for reflections and refractions, including mix of the 2 using Fresnel equations.